Cervical screening is an important test for all women aged 25 to 74.

 - you are aged between 25 and 74 years

-- you have ever been sexually active
+- you have ever had sex.

 You still need cervical screening even if you have: